 Spend a morning or afternoon down by the Fisherman’s Wharf.
 Look for Pier 33 and hop on a ferry boat for one of San Francisco’s greatest landmarks, the Alcatraz.
 The round trip ride lasts about 2 ½ hours and is most fun when touring at night.
 This former jail was once home to the most famous mobster of all time, Al Capone and the notorious criminal, Machine Gun Kelly.

 If you really want to go all out and see everything at once, try a San Francisco helicopter tour.
 Are you a movie buff or just want to see more of the city of San Francisco?
 If so, don’t pass up the chance to take a San Francisco Movie Tour.
 This three hour tour bus begins at the Fisherman’s Wharf and takes you all across town to see the actual film locations from over 100 movies filmed around the Bay area.

 If you would rather have a relaxing day without the hustle and bustle of the city, go to the Golden Gate National Recreational Area.
 This national park is the largest urban national park in the world and is home to over 74,000 acres of land and water.
 The recreational area is the perfect place to take pictures of the San Francisco Bay and Golden State Bridge.

 BALLPARK CHASERS VACATION?

-The California area leaves it open for you to combine a trip to AT&T Park along with several other ballparks around the Bay area.
-Ballpark Chasers recommends adding one or more of the four ballparks below to your trip to AT&T Park.
+The California area leaves it open for you to combine a trip to Oracle Park along with several other ballparks around the Bay area.
+Ballpark Chasers recommends adding one or more of the four ballparks below to your trip to Oracle Park.

 Oakland Coliseum- 16 miles/30 minutes